 Conclusion

-In summary, the evidence overwhelmingly supports the assertion that magnesium oxide is an ionic compound.
+To keep it short, the evidence overwhelmingly supports the assertion that magnesium oxide is an ionic compound.
 Its formation involves the transfer of electrons from magnesium to oxygen, resulting in the formation of Mg²⁺ and O²⁻ ions, which are held together by strong electrostatic attraction.
 This ionic nature dictates many of its properties, including its high melting point, hardness, and electrical conductivity when molten.

 While magnesium oxide is a common source of magnesium, it's essential to be aware of its relatively low bioavailability compared to other magnesium salts.
 By understanding the factors that influence its absorption and considering individual needs and preferences, you can make informed choices about magnesium supplementation.